course-files/DataAnalytics/3_logistic_regression.md

 **Component-Plus-Residual (Partial-Residual) Plots**

-Logistic regression assumes that the relationship between the logit (log-odds) of the outcome and the continuous predictors is linear.
-A logit is the natural logarithm of the odds of an event occurring, i.e., if *p* is the probability of an event (where 0 \< *p* \< 1), the odds are $\frac{p}{1 - p}$ and the logit is:
+Logistic regression assumes that the relationship between the log-odds of the outcome and the continuous predictors is linear.
+A log-odds is the natural logarithm of the odds of an event occurring.

+If *p* is the probability of an event (where 0 \< *p* \< 1), the odds of the event occuring is the ratio of the probability that the event occurs to the probability that the event does not occur, i.e., $\frac{p}{1 - p}$ and the log-odds (computed using the logit function) of the event, *p*, is:

 $$ \text{logit}(p) = \ln\left(\frac{p}{1-p}\right) $$

-A roughly straight line indicates the logit-predictor linearity assumption is met.
+A roughly straight line indicates the "log-odds - predictor" linearity assumption is met.

 ``` r